-Urban Flower Field, St. Paul.
-Source: City of St. Paul Interim Park - location of future Pedro Park in downtown St. Paul.
-This project combined art and science by installing 96 flower pots containing wildflowers planted in various types of urban soils (monitoring the performance of the plants in taking up heavy metals), and a mural echoing the pattern of the flower pots.
-This combination creates a community focal point where learning and events establish this location as a social gathering place for the future park.
-Movable furniture allows flexibility in events layout: movie nights, concerts and other community gatherings.
+Urban Flower Field, St.Paul, Minnesota.
+Source: City of St.Paul

+Interim Park - The location of the future Pedro Park in downtown St.Paul, combines art and science through installation of 96 flower pots containing wildflowers planted in various types of urban soils (monitoring the performance of the plants in taking up heavy metals), and a mural echoing the pattern of the flower pots.
+This combination creates a community focal point where learning and events promotes social gathering for the future park.
+Movable furniture allows flexibility in events layout for movie nights, concerts and other community gatherings.
 Size: 0.5 acres

-The Porch at 30th Street Station, Philadelphia, PA Souce: university.org
+The Porch at 30th Street Station, Philadelphia,

-Interim Park - the site was once a congested parking lane and barren sidewalk.
-As an interim park, it tested experiments throughout the first few years of use to see what would and wouldn't work for the space, hosting an array of programming from yoga classes to flea markets to food trucks.
-Temporary and movable furnishings, including different tiered platforms with decking, turf, planters, chairs and swings help to create unique, individual spaces throughout the Porch.
+Pennsylvania Source: universitycity.org Interim Park - This site was once a congested parking lane and barren sidewalk.
+As an interim park, it tested uses to see what would and wouldn't work for the space.
+This park hosted an array of programming from yoga classes to flea markets to food trucks.
+Temporary and movable furnishings, including different tiered platforms with decks, turf, planters, chairs and swings helped create unique, individual spaces throughout the Porch.
 A permanent plaza design with elevated planters, integrated skylights, a panoramic pavilion, and food truck areas is under development for the site.
 Size: 0.68 acres